 - Accommodation fees

-- Immigration Health Surcharge.
+- Student Visa and Immigration Health Surcharge.

 While your costs may vary depending on where you stay in Bournemouth, we expect your expenses to be roughly in line with our estimates.